Findlay Creek: Geography

 Findlay Creek is located just south-west of the intersection of Leitrim Road and Bank Street, and stretches west to Albion Road.
 The eponymous Findlay Creek springs in the Leitrim Wetlands, directly south of the neighbourhood, and is a tributary of the North Castor River.

 Transport

-As of fall 2021, two regular OC Transpo routes serve Findlay Creek: the local route 93 and the connexion route 294.
+As of winter 2025, Two regular OC Transpo bus routes serve Findlay Creek: the local route 93, local limited service route 94 as well as O-Train Line 2 at Leitrim station.
 In addition, the school route 699 serving École secondaire publique Pierre-De-Blois in Barrhaven passes through the neighbourhood.